syncfusion-content/xamarin.ios-docs/xamarin-ios/SfCircularGauge/Labels.md

 ##Label Prefix

 You can set the postfix/Prefix values to the scale labels using `LabelPostfix` and `LabelPrefix` Properties respectively.
-This property allows you to set the prefix values to the scale labels.
+This property allows you to set the `Prefix` values to the scale labels.

 {% highlight c# %}